Aiven-Labs/demo-opensearch-python/README.rst

-OpenSearch search queries with Python
+OpenSearch® search queries with Python
 =====================================

 This repository contains code examples related to <Add devportal page>.